Multiquark clustering in neutron-star matter from color-spin molecular dynamics: Color-Spin Molecular Dynamics

 As discussed, $g_{qK^*}$ is newly introduced here; its coupling strength is not fixed, and mapping realistic baryonic interactions onto a $qs$ channel is inherently nontrivial.
 Accordingly, we sample five choices, $g_{qK^*} \in\{0, 0.1, 0.3, 0.4, 0.5\}\times g_{q\omega}$, to assess the impact of the strange-light quark coupling.
 As in our previous papers, we introduce $C_i$ to render the coupling constant $g_{qi}$ dimensionless, setting $C_i=1/(1+\epsilon_i)$.
 For the parameters $\mu_i$ appearing in the numerators of the interaction terms, we use the masses of the mediator mesons: $\mu_\omega=782.6~\mathrm{MeV}$, $\mu_\sigma=400~\mathrm{MeV}$, $\mu_\rho=770~\mathrm{MeV}$, and $\mu_{K^*}=892~\mathrm{MeV} $.
 These interaction choices may appear ad hoc; indeed, to some extent they are, for several reasons.
 First, in three-body systems---i.e., when obtaining baryon masses---the dominant contributions arise from color- and spin-dependent terms, which makes the optimization of these color-independent potentials difficult in few-body settings.
 Second, in the high-density regime we constrain the EOS primarily through the mass-radius ($MR$) relation from astronomical observations; however, that constraint is not yet decisive enough to determine many channels (e.g., $\sigma^*$, $\delta$, $\kappa$).
 We therefore focus on the impact of the repulsive vector $K^*$ channel in this work.

 As discussed previously, the interaction kernels in Eqs.
 (1) and (4) are computed through a double convolution with the quark Gaussian wave packets.
 In line with our earlier studies, the effective range of the color-independent potentials is controlled by the packet-width parameter $L$ in Eq.
 (1) for each channel.
 We set the effective widths as $L_\omega=L_\phi=L_{K^*}=0.92$ fm, $L_\sigma=1.20$ fm, and $L_\rho=1.35$ fm for the respective meson-exchange terms.
-At this stage, we take all repulsive interaction terms to have the same range, except for the $\rho$ channel.
+The somewhat larger value adopted for the $\rho$ channel is a phenomenological choice used to regulate the isovector sector and obtain reasonable symmetry-energy properties in the light-quark EOS; it is then kept fixed in the subsequent $g_{qK^*}$ scan.

 Rather than performing explicit antisymmetrization, we incorporate fermionic exclusion via an effective Pauli potential $V_{\mathrm{Pauli}}$, which provides a repulsion between quarks with identical internal quantum numbers (flavor, color, spin), denoted $\chi_i$: